 1Negative cash flow month in 12 — April, one-off annual outflow — identified and contextualised by AI

-+37%Income growth over 12-month period — from ₹1,38,400/month to ₹1,90,000/month — leading capacity indicator
++37%Income growth over 12-month period — from $1,38,400/month to $1,90,000/month — leading capacity indicator

-Financial behaviour has seasonality, shocks, and trends that are invisible in three months and visible in twelve.
+Financial behavior has seasonality, shocks, and trends that are invisible in three months and visible in twelve.
 An annual insurance payment, a seasonal income peak, a medical expense — all of these look like anomalies in a short window and like the normal rhythm of a financial life in a long one.
 The Bank Statement Analyst AI builds a 12-month cash flow picture because the patterns that predict credit performance — income trend direction, savings rate trajectory, obligation clearance consistency, financial shock absorption — only emerge at the 12-month horizon.
 Three months of bank statements is a data slice.
 Twelve months is a financial portrait.